Code-Institute-Submissions/wondersquiz/TESTING.md

 * IPad pro
 * Asus Zenbook Duo

+The website was tested on the following browsers:
+* Google chrome
+* Safari
+* Microsoft Edge

 ### Testing user stories
 `First time visitors`
 | Goals | How are they achieved? |